uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 [London bikeshare](https://www.kaggle.com/datasets/hmavrodiev/london-bike-sharing-dataset/discussion?resource=download)

-### Proposal
+### Proposal "SPECIFIC"

 Recently, bike-sharing in big cities has become an important part of residents' daily life, and its role in urban transportation system has never been more significant.
 Looking at the spatiotemporal bike-sharing data in London, we could explore patterns, describe variations, or modeled the data in many different ways.
 From the two datasets, we may have a chance to take a peek at the residents' bike-renting behavior through many angles.

-Previous work has shown that weather is a key driver for variation in usage.
+"PREVIOUS" work has shown that weather is a key driver for variation in usage.
 By utilizing those datasets to analyze how extreme weather events like winter rains in London will affect bike-sharing system, it is safe to draw some conclusions to guide the process of making contingency plans.
 The locations of start-trip and end-trip is also considered to have the potential of revealing hot spots of bike-renting usage.

 The result will be able to offer some suggestions for the decision maker of bike-sharing companies about the arrangement of bike density in different blocks, distribution between urban and rural areas and methods to tackle extreme weather conditions.